temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 Activities are where you perform the business logic for your application.
 In the money transfer application, you have three Activity methods, `withdraw`, `deposit`, and `refund`.
 The Workflow Definition calls the Activities `withdraw` and `deposit` methods to handle the money transfers.

-First, the `withdraw` Activity takes the details about the transfer and calls a service to process the withdrawal:
+First, the `withdraw` Activity takes the details about the transfer and calls a service to process the withdrawal.
 Second, if the transfer succeeded, the `withdraw` method returns the confirmation.
 Lastly, the `deposit` Activity method works like the `withdraw` method.
 It similarly takes the transfer details and calls a service to process the deposit, ensuring the money is successfully added to the receiving account: